emutos/manual/usermanual/docs/index.md

 **Note** Be careful with deletion!
 There is no "undo".

-Those accustomed to more modern graphical user interfaces please note that the old standby shortcuts ^C (for copy) and ^P (for paste) don't work for copying files or directories.
+Note that the common shortcuts ^C (for copy) and ^P (for paste) don't work for copying files or directories.

 ### File Information ###